I wanted to try something a little different and a little adventurous when I had a short break while travelling in Israel for the Google Cloud Summit.

 Grapes, cherries, apples, kiwis all grow everywhere.
 It is a lush fruit and vegetable forest.
 No, I did not go wine tasting, that is what tourists do!

-I got to connect with Eliezer “Cheetah” Cohen who was a famous Major in the 1973 war to explain how that part of the Golan was captured by Israel.
+I got to connect with Eliezer “Cheetah” Cohen who was a famous Major in the 1973 war to explain how that part of the Golan was captured by Israel in the Yom Kippur War.

 The first break and stop I took was the Tel Saqi bunker which faces the Syrian border and is only about 1000 meters from the newly erected fence that never existed before.